Meetings

 Free Guide - Internal Meeting Template

-Aside from the guide, Flowtrace can help you with metrics on meeting punctuality, attendance, and soon, the participation share of people talking in a meeting.
-We have covered the topic more in detail in our How to run a meeting succesfully blog post.
+Flowtrace can help you with metrics on meeting punctuality, attendance, and soon, the participation share of people talking in a meeting, this will help leaders on how to run a meeting successfully.

 The steps that you take following a meeting can be determined by how the meeting ended, what actions were decided upon, and if there is any sort of follow-up or review.
 A meeting follow-up can include an email summary, appreciation for attending, next steps needed, and a feedback form.